 You divorce the person you thought you would spend the rest of your life with.
 Later, you find a new partner with their own children.
 When more individuals become involved in your life, planning for the future tends to become more complicated.
 As blended families become more and more common, they may pose a challenge when determining your estate plans.
 But with an experienced estate planning attorney by your side, you can take care of your blended families.

 The Nashville estate planning attorneys at MHPS have extensive experience preparing complex estates for clients across Middle Tennessee.
 We’ll carry out your wishes and make sure the property and assets go to who you intend to receive them.
-If you need legal assistance in an estate planning matter involving a second marriage, contact our office today to find out more about our services.
+If you need legal assistance in an estate planning matter involving a second marriage, contact our office today to schedule an appointment.

 The Difficulties of Estate Planning for Blended Families